dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *21. As a site owner, I want users to be to view our full menu*

-*24. As a site owner, I want users to be able to make a reservation*
+*24. As a site owner, I want users to be able to make a reservation with data validation so they can only book future dates and in valid opening times.*

 *28. As a site owner, I want users to be able to contact the business*